Towards AI-assisted Neutrino Flavor Theory Design: Methods

 Invalid actions include those that do not change the model, to avoid stagnation, or actions which change the Abelian charge of an absent flavon.
 These invalid actions must be learned in this implementation as the action space is fixed and cannot dynamically exclude invalid actions.
 Invalid models are those that are obviously in conflict with experiment, such as predicting massless leptons, as in the case where $M_C$ has a rank less than $3$.
 Another possibility of invalid model is the case with $2$ or more massless neutrinos.
 Assuming three right-handed neutrinos, this requires a valid model to have a rank $\geq 2$ for $M_D$ and rank $3$ for $M_M$.
 Since this is known prior to performing a fit, the invalid model penalty allows the agent to avoid unnecessary computations.
 The invalid model penalty includes a term associated with the sum of the rank of the three mass matrices, which encourages the agent to increase the rank in order to reduce the penalty, leading the agent to consider models with more mass terms.

 In case of a valid action and model, the coefficients $c_{j}$ scale the relative importance of the terms

 The $R_\chi$ term encourages the agent to minimize the $\chi^2$ fit.
-The $\chi^2_{\mathrm{target}}$ is a parameter which varies over the run to modify the strictness of the $R_\chi$ term and $c_{shift}$ is a constant which is fixed over the run.
+The $\chi^2_{\mathrm{target}}$ is a parameter which varies over the run to modify the strictness of the $R_\chi$ term, while $c_{scale}$ and $c_{shift}$ are constants which set the range of the reward and are fixed over the run.
 The $R_p$ term encourages the agent to minimize the number of parameters in the model, $n_p$.
 The parameter $n_p^{\mathrm{target}}$ shifts over the course of the run to control the strictness of this term.
 The $R_\mathbb{Z}$ term in \cref{eq:rewardZ} encourages exploration by including a reward for higher order models.
 This term is used only when the agent is allowed to alter the order of the Abelian symmetry.
 In these circumstances, the agent can choose $N=2,\dots,10$, so $N_{\mathrm{min}} = 2$ and $N_{\mathrm{max}}=10$ are fixed. $N_{\mathrm{target}}$ determines the degree of preference towards higher order Abelian groups.

+On the steps where the agent does not evaluate the model, it receives a reward of 0.
+If it selects the action to evaluate the model on an intermittent step, the agent receives a reward based on whether it has improved the model since its last evaluation.
+If the reward has improved, instead of receiving the actual reward for that model the agent is given a reward just below the threshold.
+If the reward does not improve from its last value, the agent receives a reward equal to the invalid model case, $-c_{rank}$.
+This encourages the agent to only use this intermittent evaluation action when it thinks the model has improved.

 Finally, the reward is normalized to maintain values between -1 and 1.
 When the reward exceeds 0.1, it is boosted to 1 to emphasize that state.
-For more details on the behavior of the reward function, see \Cref{app:RewardFunctionPlots}.
+For more details on the behavior of the reward function, see the “Reward Function” subsubsection in the “Supplementary Methods”.